How to buy a mattress online — 5 pro tips

 2. Pick the right firmness

-Once you've established which position you spend most time in, you can determine how firm your mattress should be.
-Firmness is subjective and largely depends on your sleep position, but your body weight also plays a large part in how firm a mattress will feel.
+Once you've established which position you spend most time sleeping in, you can determine how firm your mattress should be.
+Firmness is subjective and partly depends on your sleep position, but your body weight also plays a large role in how firm a mattress will feel.

-Lighter than average bodies (people who weigh under 150lbs) will find that medium-firm and firm mattresses will feel much harder.
-Heavier than average bodies ( people who weigh over 250 lbs) will find that medium-firm mattresses will feel much softer.
+Lighter than average bodies (people who weigh under 130lbs) will perceive medium-firm and firm mattresses as much harder.
+Heavier than average bodies (people who weigh over 250 lbs) will find that medium-firm mattresses will feel much softer.

 Other factors that influence how firm a mattress should be include whether you share a bed, and what material the mattress is constructed from (memory foam beds can provide more of a 'sink in' sleep surface, while latex can feel more responsive).